|Tax Bracket (Single)||Marginal Tax Rate|

 |Tax Bracket (Married)||Marginal Tax Rate|

-New Mexico has eight marginal tax brackets, ranging from 1.70% (the lowest New Mexico tax bracket) to 4.90% (the highest New Mexico tax bracket).
+New Mexico has four marginal tax brackets, ranging from 1.70% (the lowest New Mexico tax bracket) to 4.90% (the highest New Mexico tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket.

 In New Mexico, different tax brackets are applicable to different filing types.
 Married couples filing their New Mexico income tax return jointly will usually have wider tax brackets than those filing separately or as an individual.